marko-bekhta/quarkus-insights-demo-hibernate-search-vectors/README.md

-# hibernate-search-vectors
+# Hibernate Search Vectors Demo App: Book Finder

-This demo application provides fulltext search capabilities to search over the book database and allows to find similar books using vector search.
+This demo application provides fulltext search capabilities to search over the book database and allows to find similar books using the vector search.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .